amoe/yerburgh-tvja/notes.md

 **The red test should fail because the assertion evaluates to false**

 `describe` defines a test suite.
 It takes a string argument and a function.
+The tip is to never nest 'describe', even though you can.
+Just use longer test names.
+I'd definitely agree with this tip, favouring a single descriptive test name even with redundancy.

 ## Errata from Dave